DIRACGrid-test/DIRAC/docs/source/DeveloperGuide/DevelopmentModel/ReleaseProcedure/index.rst

 add in one release operation.
 If the downstream release branch has got its own patches, those should be described in its release notes under the v6r11p1 section. ::

-  > git checkout b rel-v6r15 release/rel-v6r15 # We start by checking out the rel-v6r15 branch
+  > git checkout -b rel-v6r15 release/rel-v6r15 # We start by checking out the rel-v6r15 branch
   > git merge rel-v6r14 # Merge to rel-v6r15 what we have advanced in rel-v6r14

+The last command may result in merge conflicts, which should be resolved "by hand".
+One typical conflict is about the content of the release.notes file.

-You may have already noticed that now the process looks very similar to what we have already done for creating tag v6r14p36.
+From now on, the process will look very similar to what we have already done for creating tag v6r14p36.
 We should then repeat the process for v6r15::

   > vim release.notes